 - You can narrow it down to just one class at a time if needed by choosing a class from the "All classes" drop-down menu at the top.

-- For each assignment you can click on the "Done" link to view the student submissions.
+- For each assignment you can click on the "Turned in" link to view the student submissions.

-- You can now look for any student work that is marked as "Done" rather than "Returned".
+- You can now look for any student work that is marked as "Turned in" rather than "Graded".

 - Select those students, add a grade if still needed, and click the "Return" button at the top to return them to the students.

-- When done checking an assignment you can go back to the "Work" page and move it into the "Reviewed" section by clicking the three-dots menu and choosing "Mark as reviewed".
+- When done checking an assignment you can go back to the "To-do" page and move it into the "Reviewed" section by clicking the three-dots menu and choosing "Mark as reviewed".

 - Repeat as needed.